willhampshire/LinkedIn-scraping---updated---original-by-Luke-Barousse/README.md

-# Modified LinkedIn data scraping script by Luke Barousse
+# Modified LinkedIn data scraping script, original by Luke Barousse

 Luke's scraping script wasn't working for my browser, perhaps due to date and region.
 I have therefore modified it so that it will.
-Please follow Luke's guide. https://github.com/lukebarousse/Job_Analysis
+Please follow Luke's guide for installation etc. https://github.com/lukebarousse/Job_Analysis

 Less significantly, the .get_element_by_[method]\() has been deprecated.
 New behaviour is .get_element\[s]\(By.[method], "[identifier]"). https://selenium-python.readthedocs.io/locating-elements.html